onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 the party I haven't got nice to wear has see my keys I can't find my keys

-tape script 4.5 four point five my grandfather's shop my grandfather lived until he was a hundred and one years old he was a shopkeeper he had a fish and chip shop
+tapescript 4.5 four point five my grandfather's shop my grandfather lived until he was a hundred and one years old he was a shopkeeper he had a fish and chip shop